 Ted is a recipient of the 2012 U.C.
 Berkeley campus-wide Distinguished Teaching Award, the Best Graduate Adviser Award in the Berkeley Economics Department, and has served on over 65 completed doctoral dissertation committees.

 Miguel has written two books, Africa's Turn?
 (MIT Press 2009), and, with Ray Fisman, Economic Gangsters: Corruption, Violence and the Poverty of Nations (Princeton University Press 2008).
-Economic Gangsters has been translated into seven languages, and the New York TImes' Nicholas Kristof praises it as "smart and eminently readable".
+Economic Gangsters has been translated into ten languages, and the New York Times' Nicholas Kristof praises it as "smart and eminently readable".
 Miguel's other writing has appeared in Foreign Affairs, Forbes, and the New York Times.